 520.1.
-Wastewater Treatment Plants and Collection Facilities
+Wastewater Treatment Plants and Sollection Facilities

-- Identify water conservation measures, such as low-flow fixtures, and develop a concept plan that identifies general types, locations, sizing and anticipated demand reductions. - Provide a higher level of treatment for new privately operated sewage treatment plants that ould not result in significant adverse impacts on water quality, in addition to water conservation measures.
+Identify water concervation pleasures, such as low-flow fixtures, and develop a concept plan that identifies general types, locations, sizing, and anticipated demand reductions.

+Provide a higher level of treatment for new privately operated sewage treatment plants that would not result in significant adverse impacts on water quality, in addition to water conservation measures.

-520.2.
+0.2.
 Sanitary and Stormwater Drainage and Management

-• If in combined sewer or separate sewer area, identify water conservation measures, such as low-flow fixtures, and develop a concept plan that identifies general types, locations, sizing and anticipated demand reductions.
+If in combined sewer or separate sewer area, identify water conservation measures, such as low low fixtures, and develop a concept plan that identifies general types, locations, sizing, and anticipated demand reductions.

-- For proposed projects that require construction of sewers or other infrastructure improvements, an ADP should be developed in close consultation with DEP for its review and approval.
-The schedule and responsible entity for ensuring appropriate implementation should be described in CEQR documentation. - If located along the waterfront and in a combined sewer area, construct separate storm sewers to divert stormwater flows away from combined sewers.
+For proposed projects that require construction of sewers or other infrastructure improvements, develop an ADP in close consultation with DEP for its review and approval.
+The schedule and responsible entity for ensuring appropriate implementation should be described in CEQR documentation.

+• If located along the waterfront and in a combined sewer area, construct separate storm sewers to divert stormwater flows away from combined sewers.
 An ADP should be developed in close consultation with DEP for its review and approval.
-The schedule and responsible entity for ensuring appropriate implementation should be described in CEQR documentation. - If located in a combined sewer area, identify infrastructure improvements such as high level storm sewers.
+The schedule and responsible entity for ensuring appropriate implementation should be described in CEQR documentation.

+- If located in a combined sewer area, identify infrastructure improvements such as high level storm sewers.
 An ADP should be developed in close consultation with DEP for its review and approval.
-The schedule and responsible entity for ensuring appropriate implementation should be described in CEQR documentation. - If in either combined sewer or separate sewer area, identify on-site stormwater best management practices (BMPs) to either treat and retain or detain and release with controlled discharge rates to slow peak runoff rates, and develop a concept plan that identifies general types, locations, sizing and anticipated runoff reductions.
-Stormwater management systems may be incorporated into the project to mitigate potential significant impacts from stormwater.
-These systems include techniques, such as subsurface stone beds, storm chambers, and perforated pipes, that allow the stormwater to seep into the ground and be slowly released to the sewer system or blue and green roofs that also store stormwater and gradually release it during off-peak periods.
-Consult with DEP for types of approvable systems.
-Note that the NYSDEC SPDES permit for construction activities in separately sewered areas that disturb 1 acre of ground or more require development and use of a stormwater pollution prevention plan.
-DEP should be forwarded the stormwater pollution prevention plan for review. - Extend sanitary sewers to convey wastewater flows from sites where septic tanks exist or are proposed but could not appropriately be located or designed.
+The schedule and responsible entity for ensuring appropriate implementation should be described in CEQR documentation. - If in either combined sewer or separate sewer areas, identify on-site stormwater best management practices (BMPs) to either treat and retain or detain and release with controlled discharge rates to slow peak runoff rates, and develop a concept plan that identifies general types, locations, sizing, and anticipated runoff reductions.
+Stormwater management extens may be incorporated into the project to mitigate potential significant impacts from stormwater.
+These systems include techniques, such as subsurface strine beds, storm chambers, and perforated pipes, that allow the stormwater to seep into the ground and be sowly released to the sewer system or blue and green roofs that store stormwater and granually release it during off-peak periods.
+Consult with DEP fore vpes of approvale systems.
+Note that the NYSDEC SPDES permit for construction activities in separately sewere lareas that disturb 1 acre of ground or more require development and use of a stormwater pollution prevention plan.
+The stormwater pollution prevention plan should be forwarded to DEP for review. - Extend sanitary sewers to convey wastewater flows from sites where septic tanks exist or are proposed but could not appropriately we located or designed.